AlbanCliquet/LeagueSkins/README.md

 ## Getting Started

-1. **Download LeagueUnlocked**: Get the latest installer from our [releases page](https://github.com/AlbanCliquet/LeagueUnlockedReleases/releases/latest)
+1. **Download League Unlocked**: Get the latest installer from our [releases page](https://github.com/AlbanCliquet/LeagueUnlockedReleases/releases/latest)
 2. **Install the Tool**: Follow the installation instructions
 3. **Browse Skins**: Use this repository to preview available skins
-4. **Apply Skins**: Use LeagueUnlocked to apply any skin in-game
+4. **Apply Skins**: Use League Unlocked to apply any skin in-game

 ## Community